We have something to say, if only you will let us!

 A teacher and CPC Facilitator from Saakrom also had this to say

-“This forum has really helped the children in the sense that if their parents go against the law to engage them in child labour, they know they can be penalized.
-The trial which was staged by the Pakyi CPC has made them aware of their parents’ responsibility to protect them.”
+“This forum has really helped the children to learn about their rights.
+The drama which was staged by the Pakyi CPC has made them aware of their parents’ responsibility to protect them.”